formkit/docs-content/3.inputs/submit.md

 ### Disable your submit while the form is disabled

-If you use your own submit button, you can dynamically disable it according to the form's disabled status (`context.disabled`), which you can pull from the `#default` slot prop:
+If you use your own submit button, you can dynamically disable it according to the form's disabled status (`context.disabled`), which you can pull from :FrameworkText{vue="the <code>#default</code> slot prop" react="the render-prop child function"}:

+::FrameworkOnly{framework="vue"}
 ```html
 <FormKit
   type="form"